hull/hull-planhat/assets/readme.md

 If you want the connector to assign `Owner` and `Co-Owner` in Planhat, you need to specify an attribute which has the value of the Planhat ID of the User who should be the owner or co-owner.
 If you send an invalid value, the payload will be rejected by the connector and no API call to Planhat will be executed; the connector will log an `outgoing.account.skip` message in this case with a reason of `Invalid Owner ID` or `Invalid Co-Owner ID`. _This feature is available since version 0.1.5_

 _Note_: The account must be in one of the whitelisted segments.
-The connector won't synchronize a linked account based on the fact that the user matches a whitlisted segment in the `Contact Filter`.
+The connector won't synchronize a linked account based on the fact that the user matches a whitlisted segment in the `Endusers Filter`.

 #### Synchronization of Licenses